kalgynirae/lumeh.org/pages/music.md

 title: Music
 ---

+I play the pipe organ and the piano, occasionally sing, and even more occasionally compose video-game-style music!
+My [YouTube channel] has recordings of arrangements I've written of many hymns (eventually I'll have a separate page on this website for those).

+The rest of this page is dedicated to the video game music I produce under the alias
-I produce music under the alias <em>Synthmaster Lumpy</em>.
-I have a [YouTube channel] and a [SoundCloud page], but the latter rarely gets updated these days.
+<em>Synthmaster Lumpy</em>.
+I also have a [SoundCloud page], but I no longer update it.

 # Recommended listening